otzoran/openstack-grizzly-installer/ubuntu1204/all-in-one/README.md

 * create a virtualbox VM
 	* from scratch: 10GB disk, 1G RAM, 1vCPU (those are the min values)
 	* or import OVA appliance (not covered here)
-* install Ubuntu server
-	* with partitions and LVM configured to enable Cinder (was nova-volume)
-* configure the VM before boot
+* configure the VM before booting
 	* Settings->Network: make sure it has 3 network interfaces: NAT, vboxnet0, vboxnet1
+* install Ubuntu server in the VM
+	* with partitions and LVM configured to enable Cinder (cinder-volumes)

 Login
 =====
 from the host PC, ssh to the VM.
 Using the preconfigured OVA this looks like this:

-    ssh ori@172.16.0.5 	# _password is 1122_
+    ssh ostk@172.16.0.5 	# _password is 1122_

-from now on, all actions are performed inside the VM
+from now on, all actions are performed **inside the VM**

 Become root
 ===========